blakevanlan/go-lunch-n-learn/README.md

 Go Go?
 ================

-Go Lunch 'n Learn example code
+Go Lunch 'n Learn example code.
+Most of the code is taken from http://tour.golang.org.

+Anything that is not covered in this lunch 'n learn can likely be found here: http://golang.org/doc/effective_go.html

 ## Interesting Aspects
 * Go is built has a concurrent, garbage-collected language with fast compilation.
 Large applications should compile in a few seconds on a single machine.